 All employers, especially those in the construction and transportation industries, should be prepared to support the rights of workers injured on the job by providing adequate workers’ compensation coverage.
-In the event of an accident, the worker’s compensation insurance policy is responsible for covering medical bills and other losses fairly.
+In the event of an accident, the worker’s compensation insurance policy covers medical bills and other losses fairly.
 Often, injured workers and their families may face an uphill battle when trying to secure their claims and get assistance.

 Minnesota Workplace Injury Statistics

-Every year, thousands of people across Minnesota are hurt while at work.
-Sometimes these injuries occur due to an employer allowing hazardous conditions or violating safety regulations.
-However, accidents can still happen even when there’s technically no one to blame.
-According to the US Bureau of Labor Statistics, in 2015:
+Every year, thousands of people across Minnesota get hurt at work.
+Some injuries occur because an employer tolerates hazardous conditions or violates safety regulations.
+However, accidents can happen even when there’s no one to blame.
+Consider the following 2021 statistics from the U.S. Bureau of Labor Statistics:

-- Over 65,000 workplace injuries and illnesses were reported in Minnesota
+- About 63,800 workplace injuries and illnesses happened in Minnesota

-- There were 3.5 injury cases per 100 equivalent full-time workers
+- There were 3.3 injury cases per 100 full-time workers

-- There were 74 fatal work injuries in Minnesota
+- There were 80 fatal workplace injuries in Minnesota

 Many of these injuries happen in industries typically considered risky or dangerous.
-Compared to other fields, manufacturing, construction, and transportation see a great deal of worker injury and death.
-However, workers can be hurt in any job.
+These include manufacturing, construction, and transportation.
+However, workers in any field can get hurt on the job.
 Whatever your occupation, if you were injured at work, you should seek immediate legal counsel.
 You may be due workers’ compensation benefits.

 Workplace Injury and the Law

 Whatever the nature of the injury or illness, if it happened on the job, it will most likely be covered by workers’ compensation.
 It’s important to remember that your employer does not need to be at fault for creating unsafe conditions or allowing dangerous behavior.
 You can receive benefits even if the accident occurred without any discernible cause.
-However, employers and insurance companies have been known to unjustly deny legitimate claims.
+However, employers and insurance companies have been known to deny legitimate claims unjustly.
 They might also try to delay your claim or severely reduce the payout.
-If you have been hurt on the job, you could greatly benefit from legal counsel.
-A skilled workers’ compensation attorney can help you protect your best interests and secure the payments you are legally due.
+You could greatly benefit from legal counsel if you have been hurt on the job.
+A skilled workers’ compensation attorney can help you protect your best interests and secure your legally due payments.

 Frequently Asked Questions about Workers’ Compensation

-If you were injured on the job or got sick due to workplace conditions, you probably have a lot of questions.
+You probably have many questions if you were injured on the job or got sick due to workplace conditions.
 We have put together this list of FAQs that we often hear from our clients so that you can learn more about your legal rights and options.
-If you have specific concerns relating your unique case, feel free to give us a call at (612) 334-3444 to get answers from a dedicated legal professional.
+If you have specific concerns relating to your unique case, feel free to call us at (612) 334-3444 to get answers from a dedicated legal professional.

 Why should I choose Robert Wilson & Associates?

-Our experienced attorneys understand just how important workers’ compensation can be for our clients.
-Many injured employees wouldn’t be able to afford adequate medical treatment without these benefits, and many others would be forced into debt due to lost work wages.
-Workers’ compensation can mean the difference between financial stability and financial ruin for you, and that means we take our job very seriously.
+Our experienced workers’ compensation attorneys understand how important workers’ compensation can be for our clients.
+Many injured employees couldn’t afford adequate medical treatment without these benefits, and many others would be forced into debt due to lost work wages.
+Workers’ compensation can mean the difference between financial stability and financial ruin for you, which means we take our job very seriously.
 Our skilled attorneys have a long history of winning compensation for workers who were initially denied their rightful benefits.
 We went to trial to secure over $600,000 for a roofer who tragically lost his leg in a work accident.
 We won a $94,000 settlement for a nurse unable to work after suffering a back injury.
-At Robert Wilson & Associates, we have the know-how and the experience necessary to handle even the toughest workplace injury cases, and we have a substantial record of legal victories to back us up.
+At Robert Wilson & Associates, we have the know-how and experience to handle even the toughest workplace injury cases, and we have a substantial record of legal victories to back us up.

 Why do I need a lawyer if I’ve been injured at work?

-Many people assume that they will be covered by their employer’s workers’ compensation insurance when they get injured on the job.
-After all, Minnesota law requires most businesses and companies to cover costs related to workplace injuries such as medical expenses and lost wages.
+Many assume they will be covered by their employer’s workers’ compensation insurance when injured on the job.
+After all, Minnesota law requires most businesses and companies to cover costs related to workplace injuries, such as medical expenses and lost wages.
 Unfortunately, as far too many workers discover every year, getting compensation for a job-related injury can be much more difficult than it should be.
 Workers with legitimate injuries see their claims unfairly denied, delayed, or severely reduced.

 If you were injured at work, you can profit greatly from obtaining the services of a skilled attorney.
 A lawyer can help you safeguard your rights by properly filing the required paperwork in a timely manner.
 An attorney can also help you appeal an unjust decision if your claim is mishandled.